Spring/Summer 2021 campus access and safety planning

 Personal protective equipment (PPE)

 Starting Monday, August 24 all Sask Polytech students and employees are to wear masks at all times while on campus to help limit the spread of COVID-19.
-Wearing masks the week of August 17 is highly encouraged as Sask Polytech transitions to mandatory masks on August 24.
 Visitors to campuses, including vendors and contractors, are also required to wear a mask on campus.
 Masks must be worn in shops, labs, classrooms, or areas where people work within 2-metres of each other, hallways, washrooms and elevators.

 Sask Polytech will provide one branded cloth mask for each student coming on campus for limited in-person learning experiences.
 Until the branded masks are received, your Sask Polytech instructor will provide disposable masks.
 Students can also wear personal cloth masks while on campus that cover the nose, mouth and chin.
 Masks with exhalation valves are not accepted for use on campus as they are not recommended by the Government of Canada.
 This type of mask does not limit the spread of the virus.